-(f) A political subdivision from sponsoring or conducting a 32 firearm-related competition or educational or cultural program 33 and enacting and enforcing rules for participation in or 34 35 attendance at any such competition or program.

-(g) A political subdivision or any official thereof with 36 appropriate authority from enforcing any statute of this State.
-37 38 powder weapon, muzzle-loading firearm or any device which is 1 2 designed to [be used as a weapon from which], able to or able to be readily converted to expel a projectile [may be expelled] through 3 the barrel by the [force] action of [any explosion or] an explosive, 4 5 other form of combustion [. (b) "Firearm capable of being concealed" includes all firearms 6 7 having a barrel less than 12 inches in length. (c) "Pistol" means a firearm capable of being concealed that is 8 intended to be aimed and fired with one hand.] or expanding gases.
-9 10 (c) "Firearm accessories" means: (1) Devices specifically designed or adapted to enable the 11 12 wearing or carrying of a firearm or the storing in or mounting on 13 a conveyance of a firearm; or (2) Attachments or devices specifically designed or adapted 14 15 to be inserted into or affixed on a firearm to enable, alter or 16 improve the functioning or capability of the firearm. (d) "Person" includes, without limitation: 17 18 (1) Any person who has standing to bring or maintain an action concerning this section pursuant to the laws of this State.
-19 20 (2) Any person who: (I) Can legally possess a firearm under state and federal 21 22 law: (II) Owns, possesses, stores, transports, carries or 23 24 transfers firearms, ammunition or ammunition components within 25 a town; and (III) Is subject to the town ordinance or regulation at 26 27 issue.
-28 (3) A membership organization whose members include a 29 person described in subparagraphs (1) and (2) and which is dedicated in whole or in part to protecting the legal, civil or 30 31 constitutional rights of its members.
-32 (e) "Political subdivision" includes, without limitation, a state agency, county, city, town or school district.
-33 34 (f) "Public employer" has the meaning ascribed to it in 35 NRS 286.070.
-36 Sec.
-17. NRS 433A.310 is hereby amended to read as follows: 37 433A.310 1.
-Except as otherwise provided in NRS 432B.6076 and 432B.6077, if the district court finds, after 38 proceedings for the involuntary court-ordered admission of a 39 40 person: (a) That there is not clear and convincing evidence that the 41 person with respect to whom the hearing was held has a mental 42 illness or exhibits observable behavior such that the person is likely 43 44 to harm himself or herself or others if allowed his or her liberty or if 45 not required to participate in a program of community-based or SB240 R1 outpatient services, the court shall enter its finding to that effect and the person must not be involuntarily admitted to a public or private mental health facility or to a program of community-based or outpatient services.
+- (f) A political subdivision from sponsoring or conducting a firearm-related competition or educational or cultural program and enacting and enforcing rules for participation in or attendance at any such competition or program. - (g) A political subdivision or any official thereof with appropriate authority from enforcing any statute of this State. - 9.
+As used in this section: - (a) "Ammunition" includes, without limitation, fixed cartridge ammunition and the individual components thereof, shotgun shells and the individual components thereof, projectiles for muzzle-loading firearms and any propellant used in firearms or ammunition. - (b) "Firearm" [means] includes, without limitation, a pistol, revolver, rifle, shotgun, machine gun, submachine gun, black powder weapon, muzzle-loading firearm or any device which is designed to [be used as a weapon from which], able to or able to be readily converted to expel a projectile [may be expelled] through the barrel by the [force] action of [any explosion or] an explosive, other form of combustion [. - (b) "Firearm capable of being concealed" includes all firearms having a barrel less than 12 inches in length. - (c) "Pistol" means a firearm capable of being concealed that is intended to be aimed and fired with one hand.] or expanding gases. - (c) "Firearm accessories" means: - (1) Devices specifically designed or adapted to enable the wearing or carrying of a firearm or the storing in or mounting on a conveyance of a firearm; or - (2) Attachments or devices specifically designed or adapted to be inserted into or affixed on a firearm to enable, alter or improve the functioning or capability of the firearm. - (d) "Person" includes, without limitation: - (1) Any person who has standing to bring or maintain an action concerning this section pursuant to the laws of this State. - (2) Any person who: - (1) Can legally possess a firearm under state and federal law; - (II) Owns, possesses, stores, transports, carries or transfers firearms, ammunition or ammunition components within a town: and - (III) Is subject to the town ordinance or regulation at issue. - (3) A membership organization whose members include a person described in subparagraphs (1) and (2) and which is dedicated in whole or in part to protecting the legal, civil or constitutional rights of its members.

+(e) "Political subdivision" includes, without limitation, a state agency, county, city, town or school district.

+(f) "Public employer" has the meaning ascribed to it in NRS 286.070.

+Sec.
+17. NRS 433A.310 is hereby amended to read as follows: 433A.310 1.
+Except as otherwise provided in NRS 432B.6076 and 432B.6077, if the district court finds, after proceedings for the involuntary court-ordered admission of a person: